-Frequently Asked Question For employees
+Frequently Asked Question From Job Seekers

-We then document that info on their file in our database.
+We then document that info on your file in our database.
 Then, when a client company contacts ABL to request additional staff for their jobsite, ABL will ask the client company about the skills, experience and shift availability required.
 ABL will also investigate if the worksite is accessible by public transport or not.
-A representative from ABL will visit the jobsite to insure it meets safety standards and has health & safety procedures in place to protect our employees.
+A representative from ABL will visit the jobsite to ensure it meets safety standards and has health & safety procedures in place to protect our employees.
 Once we are satisfied that we have all the pertinent info, we will run a search of our database for a list of applicants who match all of these criteria.

 We will call those applicants and present the work opportunity to them.
 We always start with the applicants who have most recently called in available for work.
 The applicants are free to accept or decline the work assignment, with no penalty.
 Once the person has heard the details and accepted the assignment, we will send them a Job Assignment Notice, which will reiterate all the details about the job in writing, including shift times, pay rates, a thorough job description, location, and tips for being successful at this assignment.

 This is a very thorough, personal process, and results in happier matches between employees and worksites.
 We never send someone out to work at our temporary or temp-to-hire positions that we have not fully interviewed and orientated to our procedures and processes.

 The Accessibility for Ontarians with Disabilities Act, 2005 (“the AODA”) is a Provincial Act with the purpose of developing, implementing and mandating accessibility standards in order to achieve accessibility for persons with disabilities, with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises.
 ABL Employment is compliant with these requirements.
 Click here to download our Accessibility Policy and Multi-Year Accessibility Plan.